The Phantom (1996 film): Reception

-The film suffered the same fate as two other period-piece comic book/pulp adaptations of the 1990s, The Shadow (1994) and The Rocketeer (1991), and did not fare very well at the box office in the United States, debuting at number six the weekend of June 7, 1996.
+The film suffered the same fate as two other period-piece comic book/pulp adaptations of the 1990s, The Rocketeer (1991) and The Shadow (1994), and did not fare well at the box office in the United States, debuting at number six the weekend of June 7, 1996.
 It has since sold well on VHS and DVD.

-Reviews were mixed.
-It has a 43% rating on Rotten Tomatoes, based on 47 reviews, with the consensus: "The script gives Billy Zane little to work with, and thus he plays the Phantom as a friendly but completely one-dimensional hero".
-Roger Ebert of the Chicago Sun-Times called it "one of the best-looking movies in a long time", giving the film three-and-a-half stars out of four.
+On Rotten Tomatoes, the film has a 44% rating based on 48 reviews, with the site's consensus: "The script gives Billy Zane little to work with, and thus he plays the Phantom as a friendly but completely one-dimensional hero".
+On Metacritic it has a score of 53% based on reviews from 22 critics, indicating "mixed or average reviews".
+Audiences polled by CinemaScore gave the film a grade B+ on scale of A to F. Roger Ebert of the Chicago Sun-Times called it "one of the best-looking movies in a long time", giving the film three-and-a-half stars out of four.

 Many critics were pleased with The Phantom's simple, nostalgic tone.
-For example, in the Los Angeles Times, Kenneth Turan described it as a modest, unassuming film which "is gently self-mocking as opposed to excessively wised up.
+In the Los Angeles Times, Kenneth Turan described it as a modest, unassuming film which "is gently self-mocking as opposed to excessively wised up.
 With a straight-arrow hero and villains that wouldn't scare a tadpole, it holds our interest via its human scale and the pleasure it takes in being true to its origins".
 He praised the director's synergy with the script and actors, and approved of how the action sequences rely on practical stunts rather than computer generated images, saying this lends faithfulness to the character's pulp roots.